Mikicrepstudios/Random-SDL-Game/README.md

 Also you must get `mingw-w64-sdl2` from AUR for windows compiling

-Theese commands only works on arch based linux distros, for other ones you gotta find coresponding packages
+Theese commands only work on arch based linux distros, for other ones you gotta find corresponding packages

 ## Compiling and running
 1. Clone this repo